 He notes that the SRC is working assiduously to combat this.
 “We’ve done extensive work on endemic [plant] species, like bird pepper, cashew bark, guinea hen weed …,” he says.
 But there are challenges.
 Chief among them are the regulations stipulations outlined in the Food & Drug Act (composed in the 1970s).
 The Act makes a clern distinction between what is categorised as “food”, and whst is considered “drugs”, and does not make allowance for a food to be registered as a drug, even if it has medicinal properties and is being marketed for this purpose.

 “We have had discussions,” says Riley.
-“Submissions have been made to Cabinet for amendments to recognise nutraceutical foods as drugs … and to create a more favourable space for safeguarding and improving Jamaica’s nutraceutical industry.”
+“Submissions have been made to Cabinet for amendments to recognize nutraceutical foods as drugs … and to create a more favourable space for safeguarding and improving Jamaica’s nutraceutical industry.”
 This, Riley believes, will pave the way for the nation to derive the many benefits of the nutraceutical industry.

 He laments the fact that most Jamaicans only think of nutraceuticals in terms of “tonics, capsules and tablets”, when in fact, there are myriad jobs that are created in every step of the nutraceutical creation and marketing process.
-One area he thinks is underutilised is that of functional foods.
+One area he thinks is underutilized is that of functional foods.
 He says more persons could be marketing foods for their health value.
 So, for example, instead of just marketing a piece of pumpkin, the marketer would highlight that it is a vitamin-rich food that provides multiple health benefits.

 Other jobs he lists include: